AI Visibility Services for Marketing Agencies: Offering Guide

 Why it fails: AI visibility is a moving target.
 Competitors are optimizing.
 The AI models are updating.
 Your client’s content is aging.
 If you measure once and stop, you have no idea if you’re winning or losing.

-The fix: Establish a recurring cadence, monthly minimum, weekly if possible.
+The fix: Establish a recurring cadence: monthly minimum, weekly if possible.
 Set up automated data collection.
-Build AI visibility into your ongoing retainer, not as a one-time project.
+Build AI visibility into your ongoing retainer, not as a project.

 The problem: Agencies celebrate when their client gets mentioned, regardless of context.